shivaylamba/tedx-mait-website-2019/README.md

 # Website for TEDxMAIT
-This is source for TEDxMAIT's website that was held on 17 March 2018.
+This is source for TEDxMAIT's website.
 It is hosted using GitHub pages.
-The new TEDxMAIT is going to be organized in the month of August 2019.
+The re-edition TEDxMAIT is going to be organized in the month of August 2019.
 <br>
 <br>
 Check out the website [here.](http://www.tedxmait.com)